No renegotiation on Brexit deal: EU leaders tell Britain

-European Union (EU) leaders Thursday made it clear to British Prime Minister Theresa May that renegotiation on the Brexit agreement is a non-starter.
+BRUSSELS - The European Union (EU) leaders have made it clear to British Prime Minister Theresa May that renegotiation on the Brexit agreement is a non-starter, Xinhua said on Friday.

 European leaders were gathering in Brussels for a customary two-day summit.
 High on the agenda were Brexit, multi-annual budget and migration.